matt-dray/pixeltrix/README.md

 #   ..- attr(*, "names")= chr [1:3] "0" "1" "2"
 ```

-You can pass the matrix to `edit_pixels()` to reopen the editor and make
+You can pass the matrix to `edit_pixels()` to reopen the interactive
+plotting window to make adjustments.
+You can also increase `n_states` or
+change the colour palette.

-adjustments.
-The `draw_pixels()` function simply plots your matrix,
+The `draw_pixels()` function simply plots your matrix, optionally with a
-optionally with a new colour palette:
+new colour palette:

 ``` r
 draw_pixels(